Panto Season 2020: COVID-19 (updated 31 July)

 “It's hugely disappointing to have to make this call,” explained Executive Director & Joint Chief Executive Sam Gough, “but it's been carefully assessed, and we simply can't deliver the magic of a Tron panto under the current circumstances.
 To do so would not only be financially irresponsible but also detrimental to the very special brand of panto we are known and loved for.”

-Most postponed productions to date are produced by theatres in-house.
+The majority of postponed productions to date are produced by theatres in-house.
 Venue closures have severely reduced income, meaning the funds required to stage a pantomime are now non-existent at a time when sets need to start being constructed, performer contracts are issued and marketing campaigns swing into full force.
-The big commercial companies are holding out for more information before they make a call; however Imagine Theatre has been most harshly hit by the virus with over 20% of its 2020 pantomimes postponed.
-Of its 14 scheduled shows, Aladdin at the Grand Pavilion, Porthcawl, Beauty and the Beast at Falkirk Town Hall and Aladdin at the Palace Theatre, Kilmarnock will all be re-programmed for 2021.
+The big commercial companies are holding out for more information before they make a call; however, Imagine Theatre has been most harshly hit by the virus with over 20% of its 2020 pantomimes postponed.
+Of its 14 scheduled shows, Aladdin at the Grand Pavilion in Porthcawl, Beauty and the Beast at Falkirk Town Hall, Aladdin at the Palace Theatre in Kilmarnock, Beauty and the Beast at the Hexagon in Reading and Aladdin at Rotherham Civic Theatre will all be reprogrammed for 2021, equating to over a third of the producer's originally planned season.

 Not only have productions been cancelled or postponed, but the pandemic has also seen the closure of a number of venues.
 When Southport Theatre and Convention Centre’s operators Bliss Space were forced to place the company in liquidation, the venue shut with immediate effect.
 This means that unless a new operator can be found, Shone Productions' inaugural pantomime at the venue Peter Pan will not go ahead.